shibatch/nofreelunch/CODE_OF_CONDUCT.md

 free of charge.
 In some cases, companies are making huge profits by using OSS and free software.
 Isn't it strange that it is normal not to pay for the use of OSS and free software at all even in such cases?
-When someone does something for you as a favor, isn't it natural to give a little something back, even if you are not legally obligated to do so?
-Isn't it shameless not to give anything back saying that you are not legally obligated to do so?
+Isn't it shameless not to give anything back saying that they are not legally obligated to do so?
 And the amount needed by OSS developers should be small enough compared to what those companies usually spend on other deals.
 Curiously, there seems to be a tendency to understate labor costs that have already been agreed to be paid and to overstate new costs that will be incurred and paid externally.

 The problem of developer "burnout" becomes a problem because there is still commercial value in the software.
 If the software has no value